-All Saints C of E Infant School and Pre-School
+All Saints C of E Infant and Pre-School - Location code R

 All Saints CE Infant School is a smaller than average infant school, with 90 pupils on roll aged from 4 to 7 years.
 In February 2014, we opened a Pre-School in the community centre belonging to our church, All Saints, and since then have offered places to children aged from two years.
 Our oversubscribed school is situated in the ex-coalfield village of Huthwaite.
 Attainment on entry to Reception is generally well-below average, but pupils leave our school at roughly average levels.